ConsultingMD/graphql-preload/README.md

 ## Usage

-First, add the instrument to your `GraphQL::Schema`:
+First, enable preloading in your `GraphQL::Schema`:

     Schema = GraphQL::Schema.define do
-      instrument(:field, GraphQL::Preload::Instrument.new)
+      use GraphQL::Batch

+      enable_preloading
     end

 Call your new instrument when defining your field: